Smart Faucets: What to Know

 These days, it seems like there’s a smart version of everything.
 There are smart light bulbs, smart thermostats, smart locks and even smart pet feeders.
 One up-and-coming innovation is the smart sink faucet.

 Motion sensor faucets have existed in public restrooms and commercial spaces for years, but they’re now becoming common in residential kitchens and bathrooms.
 Smart faucets have many benefits, including money savings, water conservation and germ prevention.
-Here’s what makes a smart faucet different from other fixtures.

 What Is a Smart Faucet?